ArthurCoelho15/ArthurCoelho15/README.md

 <center><h2> Who am i? 🤔</h2></center>

-- Acadêmico de Engenharia Elétrica Eletrônica na Universidade de Pernambuco
+- Student of Electrical Engineer focus on Electronics at Universidade de Pernambuco
     - 7th grade, expected to be completed in the second half of 2025.

 - PPE´s Intern at Benteler Group